ShaunWard/Milestone-Project-Two/README.md

 I originally wanted to use flip boxes for the game, the opponents card flipping over to be reviled to the player would have looked great.
 When I tried to impliment this the flipboxes would work perfectly on the desktop screen, but as soon as I tested the site on a mobile it was clear that they needed some work.
 The problem was that because I was getting to code for the flipbox from W3schools, they had given the boxes a height property to ensure the front and the back of the card were the same height.
 I could use this property to make sure that the box was big enough to fit all of my info, but then the boxes wouldn't scale with the bootstrap columns that I have used for the layout of the website.

+During the testing while coding the game, I found that if the player was quick enough they could select more than one option on the card in s single turn.
+This would result in the score changing faster than 1 point per round.
+After trying this several times I found that this was something that was possible on ocassions where the cards did not load quite as quickly as normal.
+So the chances of a player doing was was small enough that I didn't code this out of the game, this was down to not finding a straight forward solution, quick or simple solution.

 ## Scalability